moding-il/bizdoc.core/README.md

 > Study the schema to learn about the structure of the XML representing document data.

 Some limitations may apply to data models to allow them to be serialized as XML.
-Annotate your model with _XmlIgnore_, _XmlAttribute_, _XmlArray_ and _XmlArrayItem_ to control the XML structure.
+Annotate your model with XmlIgnore, XmlAttribute, XmlArray and XmlArrayItem to control the XML structure.

 You can pass data to XML CustomData node by overriding the GetCustomData() method of your form server-side object.

 ### Provide a Custom Identity Manager

-Create new class in your project implementing _BizDoc.Core.Identity.IIdentityManager_ and _BizDoc.Core.Identity.ISignInProvider_ interfaces.
+Create new class in your project implementing BizDoc.Core.Identity.IIdentityManager and BizDoc.Core.Identity.ISignInProvider interfaces.
-Register each of them separately in _startup.cs_ as scoped service for the respective interface.
+Register each of them separately in startup.cs as scoped service for the respective interface.

 ### Customizing built-in components

 BizDoc built-in components, such as widgets and reports, can be extended to alter their behavior.
-For example, an existing _widget_ component implementation can be overridden to determine data scope.
+For example, an existing widget component implementation can be overridden to determine data scope.

 ```csharp
 public class MyDepartmentsCompare: DepartmentsCompareBase {